Dolphinton branch: Parliamentary authorisation

-The two proposed lines were considered together in the 1862 Parliamentary session, and both were authorised by Act of Parliament on 3 June 1862; the capital was £53,300.
-However Parliament declined to encourage the territorial incursion of the Caledonian scheme, and it was authorised as far as Dolphinton only.
+The two proposed lines were considered together in the 1862 parliamentary session, and both were authorised by the Leadburn, Linton and Dolphinton Railway Act 1862 (25 & 26 Vict. c. li) on 3 June 1862; the capital was £53,300.
+However Parliament declined to encourage the territorial incursion of the Caledonian scheme, and it was authorised, as far as Dolphinton only, in the Caledonian Railway (Carstairs and Dolphinton Branch) Act 1863 (26 & 27 Vict. c. xxiv).
 The small community, with a population of 260, was to have two railways, both intended for tactical purposes and hardly connected with traffic at Dolphinton itself.